huanggze/MscProject/kubernetes/README.md

     --bucket huanggze-example-com-state-store \
     --region eu-central-1
 ```
 5. Prepare cluster instance for creation.
-We will create in your existing VPC where the bastion is located.
+We will create in your existing VPC where the client is located.
 ```shell
 export NAME=myfirstcluster.huanggze.example.com
 export KOPS_STATE_STORE=s3://huanggze-example-com-state-store